amandavarella/navefileuploader/README.md

-# NaveClean - JIRA Data Masking Tool
+# NaveFileUploader

+A Python package for masking and syncing JIRA data to Nave.

 ## 📝 Description

-This project provides two helper functions to mask sensitive data from JIRA before sending it to Nave:
+This project provides two main functionalities to mask sensitive data from JIRA before sending it to Nave:

 1. A local file masking function that processes Jira JSON files for manual upload through Nave's interface
 2. An automated processor that fetches data from JIRA, masks it, and uploads it directly through Nave's API